Mohammadpur Rajshahi Division, Bangladesh Travel Guide

 Experiencing a homestay offers direct insight into Bengali home cooking and traditions.

-Always seek freshly cooked food from reputable local vendors or hosts.
+Always seek food that is freshly cooked from reputable local vendors or hosts.
 Drink bottled or filtered water.

 If invited to a native home, accept with gratitude.
 It is a sign of hospitality.